-Now Jack wonders how much were missed in their past independent travels, and he expresses the unwillingness to go back to the old times when lots of efforts were spent on aimless search.
+Now Jack wonders how much was missed in their past independent travels, and he expresses the unwillingness to go back to the old times when lots of efforts were spent on aimless searches.

 "The net wouldn't have proactive engagement with you, people.
 Your leisure time is the most valuable asset, and once it's lost, there's no making it back."